moofoo/dnv/readme.md

 Additional box borders are from [cancerberoSgx - flor](https://github.com/cancerberoSgx/flor)

-Of course, the underlying tech that drives the extensively modified Blessed Terminal widget used by DNV UI is [XTerm](https://github.com/xtermjs/xterm.js), which is amazing, in my opinion.
-Displaying multiple logs with 1000+ line scrollback performantly simply wasn't feasible with Log widget that comes with Blessed.
+Of course, the underlying tech that drives the extensively modified Blessed Terminal widget used by the DNV UI is [XTerm](https://github.com/xtermjs/xterm.js), which is amazing, in my opinion.
+Displaying multiple logs with 1000+ line scrollback performantly simply wasn't feasible with the Log widget that comes with Blessed.